lmars/cap2/README.md

 ### Querying Capabilities

 There are three methods - `permitted?`, `enabled?` and `inheritable?` - defined on both `Cap2::Process` and `Cap2::File` for querying capabilities.
-Each take a capability symbol and return true / false if the capability is in / not in the relevant set:
+Each of these methods, Cap2::File#enabled? being the exception, take a capability symbol and return true / false if the capability is in / not in the relevant set:

 ```
 # the init daemon - all caps permitted & enabled but not inheritable